What is the Idiom “See Red”?

 Today’s lesson is about the idiom “seeing red.”
+So, what does the idiomatic expression it made me see red really mean?
 A person who says “I see red” doesn’t literally see the color red, they’re angry.

 Notably, the idiom “I see red,” was first used in 1901.
 However, there’s a dispute about its origin.
 Nonetheless, if you encounter a native English speaker saying “when I found out I was scammed, I saw red,” the speaker was angry.

 - Talking to his demanding boss makes Mikazuki sees red.